michelefontana92/HOLDA/README.md

 This structure is kept the same whenever we need to perform any function invocation during the trainign algorithm.
 In particular this is the schema adopted for describing the loss function and the local optimizer.

+### The `setting` node
+It is used to set up some options during the training.
+As of now, it contains just one available option:
+- `use_deltas` : If it is True, the node encrypts the model parameters using the delta encoding.

 ### The `metrics` node
 It describes what are the metrics that have to be computed during the training, other than the loss function.
 The system currently supports the following metrics: